luismiguelcasadodiaz/inception/learnings/Wordpress_learnings.md

 define( 'DB_HOST', getenv('DATABASE_HOST') );
 ```
 An additional problem arises with the permissions to read the secret.
-Docker creates a READ ONLY folder for the secrets owned by root and the group x (104, 105, etc, not a fixed one chosen by swarm)
+Docker creates a READ-ONLY folder for the secrets owned by root and the group x (104, 105, etc, not a fixed one chosen by swarm)
 php-fpm, running as nginx, can not read the secret